-Bibingkoy is a special Filipino rice cake originated from Cavita, and is prepared by baking glutanious rice dough ball with sweetened mung bean, It is usually served with jakfruit and tapioca.
+Bibingkoy is a special Filipino rice cake originated from Cavita, is made by glutanious rice flour, mung beans, sugar, oil and is topped up with a sauce made by coconut milk, sugar, rice flour and cooked tapioca pearls.
 With this recipe, I will help you on how to cook your very own bibingkoy without baking it in an oven.
 This recipe is not limited for cooking in a pan only but can also be done in an oven.
 The recipe is easy and simple to make but will satisfy your cravings.

 WHAT IT IS BIBINGKOY?